miguelglez8/footmatch-sdm/README.md

 # footmatch-sdm
-Group project for the SDM subject about a soccer application
+Group project for the subject of Software for mobile devices (SDM) subject about a soccer application